That-Canadian/final_84429117/readme.md

-This small flask app helps you add torrents to a qbittorrent server running on a plex host.
+this small flask app helps you add torrents to a qbittorrent server running on a plex host.

 run [waitress_serv.py](./waitress_serve.py) to start the server, in there you can change the host/port that is used (default `0.0.0.0:50627`)